 What Are Raspberry Ketones?

 Raspberry ketones are the natural compounds that allow raspberries to smell like raspberries (Rubus idaeus).
 It's as simple as that.
 Taking raspberry ketone supplements -or eating raspberries – will not cause ketosis or benefit those on a ketogenic diet.

 As I pointed out in the raspberry ketone review, this stuff does not burn fat or help people lose weight.

 Can Raspberry Ketones Grow Hair?

-In 2008, researchers in Japan released a paper detailing how raspberry ketones applied topically to the skin could regrow hair and improve the elasticity of the skin on the face.
+In 2008, researchers in Japan released a paper detailing how raspberry ketones applied topically to the skin could regrow hair and improve the skin's elasticity on the face.
 Here's a video I created to help you understand this study:

 These researchers showed a 0.1% solution of raspberry ketones could regrow hair on the heads of people after 5 months of use.
-If you watched the video, you saw the before and after picture of the women who went from bald to having very significant and visible hair growth.
+If you watched the video, you saw the before and after pictures of the women who went from bald to having very significant and visible hair growth.

 Because this study involved both hair growth and skin elasticity, let's summarize each segment into two different parts.